dileeppandey/dileeppandey.github.io/README.md

+---
+layout: default
+---

-## Dileep Pandey
+# Dileep Pandey

 A software engineer living in the Silicon Valley.
 I code for fun and read otherwise.
-Sometimes, not very often I write poetry in Hindi.
+I write poetry in Hindi sometimes.